• Skip to primary navigation

 • With the best lawyer by your side, you have a better chance of recovering damages to cover medical expenses and ongoing care for your child.

-• Laws regarding medical malpractice generally favor defendants, so winning a case is difficult without expertise and experience.
+• Laws regarding medical malpractice generally favor defendants.
+Winning a case is difficult without expertise and experience.

-• The right lawyer will make all these critical decisions easier so that you can get through the process of filing with less stress.
+• The right lawyer will make all these critical decisions easier so that you can get through the filing process with less stress.

 Find a lawyer to take your case and begin the process by searching for an individual or a firm specializing in medical malpractice and birth injuries.
-Make sure the lawyer has specific experience and wins for similar clients.
+Ensure the lawyer has specific experience and a proven track record of success for similar clients.

 What Kinds of Lawsuits Can I File in California?